 Cornered, Cuddy did finally issue a response to these findings.
-She begins by defending her position, that expansive postures causes people to ‘feel’ more powerful, citing other similar studies.
-She goes on to further state that this feeling is actually the ‘power posing effect’,?while?other outcomes?such as actual body chemistry and physiology were?secondary to the key effect.
+She begins by defending her position, that expansive postures cause people to ‘feel’ more powerful, citing other similar studies.
+She goes on to further state that this feeling is actually the ‘power posing effect’, while other outcomes such as actual body chemistry and physiology were secondary to the key effect.

 Bizzare, but she wasn’t quite done yet.
 When faced with the prospect of defending the lack of statistical evidence in support of the ‘power posing effect’ however, Cuddy comes up with this: